canonical/microovn/README.md

 # MicroOVN

-MicroOVN is [snap-deployed OVN][snapstore-microovn] with built-in clustering.
+change MicroOVN is [snap-deployed OVN][snapstore-microovn] with built-in clustering.
 [Open Virtual Network][upstream-ovn] (OVN) is an SDN platform that is commonly used with enterprise-grade cloud solutions.